Markloftus/L1ME-AID/README.md

 Check out the demo files for a quick test of L1ME-AID:</br>

 You can see if it works for you by running this code: `python limeaid.py -i demo.fasta -r demo.fasta.out -o ./demo.outFile`</br>
-The expected run time is less than 5 seconds for this demo.
-You should expect to get the same file as the demo.outFile provided.
+The expected run time is less than 1 second for this demo.
+You should expect to get the same file as the demoOutFile.tsv provided.

 ## Other options